Siena Heights University

 Siena offers more than 50 undergraduate majors and pre-professional programs as well as 12 graduate programs, with nursing, creative writing, theatre, and biology earning national recognition in recent years.
 New in 2018 is an online MBA program!

 At Siena, effectiveness in the classroom means plenty of one-on-one interaction.
-The university’s small size allows professors to know students personally, acting as active participants in helping them reach their goals and aspirations.
-Faculty also share the benefit of their considerable accomplishments; Siena professors conduct scientific research, publish literature, and excel in their fields of expertise.
+The University’s small size allows professors to know students personally and act as active participants in helping them reach their goals and aspirations.
+Faculty also share the benefit of their own considerable accomplishments; Siena professors conduct scientific research, publish literature, and excel in their fields of expertise.

 Siena’s professors would be intimidating if they weren’t some of the the most personable people one could meet.
 Faculty put student success first, getting to know each student’s personal strengths and struggles.
 Additionally, faculty even work closely with one another so that they may foster interdisciplinary experiences.
-If a political science professor recognizes a student’s love for writing, he may recommend a literature course on Orwell.
-A sculpture professor could spark a student’s interest in theatre set design.
+If a political science professor recognizes a student’s love for writing, for example, he may recommend a literature course on Orwell.
+Or a sculpture professor could spark a student’s interest in theatre set design.
 When learning is based on real relationships, there’s no limit to where it can lead.